2013 Japanese motorcycle Grand Prix

-The 2013 Japanese motorcycle Grand Prix was the seventeen round of the 2013 MotoGP season.
+The 2013 Japanese motorcycle Grand Prix was the seventeenth round of the 2013 MotoGP season.
 It was held at the Twin Ring Motegi in Motegi on 27 October 2013.
 Jorge Lorenzo won the MotoGP race to gain Yamaha its 200th victory in the 500cc/MotoGP class.
 Pol Espargaró clinched the Moto2 world title after title contenders Scott Redding and Esteve Rabat crashed out in the race.

 Marc Márquez, Jorge Lorenzo and Dani Pedrosa, celebrating on the podium after finishing second, first and third at the MotoGP race.